ColleagueRiley/c-plus/README.md

 Not does Sili modernize C while staying efficient, it is also very lightweight and is all contained in one small single-header-file.

-This is why C-Plus uses sili for copiling and why C-Plus ships with sili and uses it as the offical C-Plus Standard Library.
+This is why C-Plus uses sili for compiling and why C-Plus ships with sili and uses it as the official C-Plus Standard Library.

 # Copyright
-The language design of c-plus (conversion to c, basic design, ect) is 100% public domain.
+The language design of c-plus (conversion to c, basic design, etc) is 100% public domain.

 This means you can make your own c-plus compiler if you wish to.
-Infact, I encourage that you do if you're interested.
+In fact, I encourage that you do if you're interested.

 However,